ST. JOHN'S ANGLICAN CHURCH

 The celebration began immediately following the service in St. John's on 8

-September when Carolyn, our churchwarden, approached Valerie and gave her a beautiful bunch of flowers, wishing her a very happy birthday on behalf of all the congregation and thanking her for all she had done and is still doing for the church.
+September when Carolyn, our churchwarden, approached Valerie and gave her a beautiful bunch of flowers, wishing her a very happy birthday on behalf of all the congregation and thanking her for

 Then there was time to talk to everyone, welcome the visitors, enjoy the